ForeBoard Home

 Vegas shines in specific conditions:

-- Mixed-handicap groups.
-The team format softens individual handicap gaps.
-The better player on each team carries the team score (their lower number becomes the tens digit), but the worse player can still tank a hole with a bad units digit.
+• Mixed-handicap groups.
+The team format softens individual talent gaps.
+The better player on each team can carry the team score (their lower number becomes the tens digit), but the worse player can still tank a hole with a bad units digit.
 Both players contribute every hole.

-- Groups that like volatility.
-With all three variations on, the swings can be staggering.
-If your group doesn't like big point swings, leave the multipliers off and just play the base game.
+• Groups that like volatility.
+With all three variations on, the swings can be substantial.

 It works less well with: